t0m45DEV/Trace-Engine/README.md

 This repository uses **Git LFS** (Large File Storage) for handling large binary assets, like textures.

 Make sure you have [Git LFS](https://git-lfs.github.com/) installed on your system.
-If you haven't installed it yet, follow the instructions below:
+If you haven't installed it yet, follow the instructions [here](https://github.com/git-lfs/git-lfs/wiki/Installation).

-**Install Git LFS**:
-   For Linux, follow the instructions [here](https://github.com/git-lfs/git-lfs/wiki/Installation).

 ### After you installed Git LFS: